HELPING TEACHERS INSPIRE COMPASSION FOR ANIMALS, PEOPLE & THE ENVIRONMENT

 Pets can enrich the lives of children – they are playmates, friends and sources of unconditional love.
 They teach responsibility, compassion and caring for another living creature.
-However, due to the shorter lifespan of most pets, children may also experience the loss that their inevitable death will bring.
-Although difficult, this loss can provide valuable lessons on death, grief, coping and empathy.
+However, due to the shorter lifespan of most pets, many children will also experience the loss that comes with their pet’s death.

-Grief is the process of letting go – and the stronger our attachment to a person, animal, place, or object, the more difficult it can be to let go.
-Learning positive ways to deal with our emotions is important for our mental and physical health – and the younger we learn these techniques the better.
+Grief is the natural emotional response to loss.
+The stronger the attachment to a person, animal, place, or object, the more difficult it can be to let go.
+Learning to cope with grief and the emotions that it comes with in healthy ways is important for mental and physical health – and developing these skills at a young age can support lifelong resilience.

 What Teachers Can Do

-- Encourage students to be open about their feels.
-Just listening with patience and understanding will help to validate the student’s feelings.
+• Encourage Open Expression: Let students talk about their feelings.
+Simply listening with patience and understanding can be powerful and will help to validate the students’ feelings.

-- As their teacher you may be in a good position to observe any changes in their normal activities such as lack of attention, withdrawal from other students, irritability, etc. These can be signs that something is going on and more could be done to help the student cope.
-Let the school counselor and parents/guardians know.
-Communication with family and other teachers is important.
+• Observe for Changes: Watch for any changes in behaviour – such as trouble focusing, withdrawal, irritability, etc. These can be signs that something is going on and more could be done to help the student cope.

-- Model compassion – students learn more about behaviour from what you do than what you say.
-If the topic of loss and grief come up – discuss it with compassion and understanding acknowledging that everyone experiences it differently, and that’s ok.
+• Model compassion: students learn more about behaviour from what you do than what you say.
+If the topic of loss and grief comes up, discuss it with compassion and understanding, normalizing that everyone experiences it differently.

-- Read books on pet loss.
+• Use Books and Stories: Share books about pet loss, even before a loss occurs.
 Discuss the positive ways that the characters in the stories are dealing with their grief and ways to be supportive of others going through grief.
-You don’t need to wait until a loss occurs to address these issues.

 Books on Pet Loss